 10. Basenji

 Do you want a dog that can use its eyes as well as its nose to hunt?
 Then you’ll need a Basenji!
-These are intelligent, stubborn, and attention-loving dogs known to have been used for hunting lions in Kenya.
+These are intelligent, stubborn, and attention-loving dogs known for their role in hunting lions in Kenya.
 Their stubborn nature means they are challenging to train, and only seasoned dog owners can effectively handle them.
-However, the Basenji can get along well with just about anyone as long as you don’t take away its toys.
+However, the Basenji can get along well with just about anyone as long as you don’t take away his toys!

 Basenji Details